BrandonJohnGrenier/pattern-microstructure/README.md

 ```

 ### Result Interpolation
-Result objects can be created using the accept() and reject() methods.
+Result objects can be created directly by using the *Result* accept() and reject() methods.
 The reject() method accepts a key to a configured message or a literal message along with a varargs array for message parameters.
-The reject() method message formatting is compatible with the [Java Formatter API](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html)
+The reject() method message format is compatible with the [Java Formatter API](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html).

 ```
 public Result<Account> findById(String id) {